 What is Different About Baby Shampoo?

-The key difference is in the ingredients.
-Where typical commercial shampoos might include harsh parabens and sulfates such as sodium laureth sulfate and/or sodium lauryl sulfate, baby shampoos will generally use an eye-safe ingredient such as PEG-80 sorbitan laurate.
+The key difference is in the ingredients!
+Where typical commercial shampoos might include harsh parabens and sulfates such as sodium laureth sulfate and/or sodium lauryl sulfate, baby shampoos will generally use an ingredient such as PEG-80 sorbitan laurate.

-Yet not all baby shampoo ingredients are made for direct eye contact.
-Because shampoos are “detergents”, they can still do damage to your eyes.
+It’s also important to take note that not all baby shampoo ingredients are made for direct eye contact.
+And since shampoos are “detergents intended to wash hair, they are not designed to cleanse your eyelids and can still do damage to your eyes.

 An analogy might be regular shampoo = ice cream and baby shampoo = low fat ice cream.
 The low fat variant might have less calories, but it is still ice cream.
 Baby shampoo may have gentler ingredients, but it is still a shampoo.